Bangai-O: Reception

 Bangai-O received positive reviews for its initial Nintendo 64 release.
 Critics enjoyed the manic and unique gameplay that they believed was characteristic of Treasure's video games.
 Most compared it to older shoot 'em ups and action games.
-GameFan called it a mix between the free-floating gameplay of Sub Terrania (1994) and the rotating shooting action of Omega Boost (1999).
-They appreciated it as one of the few shooters on the Nintendo 64, and compared its aesthetic missile shooting style to Macross.
-Peter Barthalow (IGN) wrote that the game was "in typical Treasure fashion...an addictive and original hodgepodge of genres and game mechanics that defy easy explanation".
+Eric Mylonas of GameFan called it a mix between the free-floating gameplay of Sub-Terrania (1994) and the rotating shooting action of Omega Boost (1999).
+He appreciated it as one of the few shooters on the Nintendo 64, and compared its aesthetic missile shooting style to Macross.
+Peter Bartholow (GameSpot) wrote that the game was "in typical Treasure fashion...an addictive and original hodgepodge of genres and game mechanics that defy easy explanation".
 Journalists commended the variety in the game's design that kept it feeling fresh throughout.
 Anoop Gantayat (IGN) wrote that the level design made good use of each character's shooting mode.
-Barthalow and Martin Kitts (N64 Magazine) both praised the level design for forcing the player to change their tactics level to level.
-Barthalow called the building elements for the levels "versatile", and went on to say some levels were puzzles, others had racing aspects, and others were "insane blastfests".
+Bartholow and Martin Kitts (N64 Magazine) both praised the level design for forcing the player to change their tactics level to level.
+Bartholow called the building elements for the levels "versatile", and went on to say some levels were puzzles, others had racing aspects, and others were "insane blastfests".
 Gantayat argued that Bangai-O is "a game that you either love, or just don't understand yet".

 Bangai-O was praised for its retro gameplay and aesthetics.
-Kitts and the staff at GameFan wrote that it looked and played like a Super NES game and pointed out how some effects were reminiscent of the 16-bit system's Mode 7 rotation effects.
-GameFan explained further that it looked like a Super NES game with less slowdown, a higher resolution, and more color.
+Kitts and Mylonas wrote that it looked and played like a Super NES game and pointed out how some effects were reminiscent of the 16-bit system's Mode 7 rotation effects.
+Mylonas explained further that it looked like a Super NES game with less slowdown, a higher resolution, and more color.
 Rick Mears (GameFan) wrote that it felt like Robotron (1982) with its unique control style, and called it an "old school 2D treat".
 Although the game was not in 3D like most other games at the time, critics felt the 2D graphics were satisfactory enough.
 Gantayat pointed out the scatter bomb attack that fills the screen with bullets "a momentous occasion...one of the main parts of the Bangai-O experience".
 Mears praised the game for not slowing down when rendering scenes like this.